qinyul/ms-barqi-betes/README.md

 ## Build Project

-Since the project is in typescript if you want to build the project you need to ru
+Since the project is in typescript if you want to build the project you need to run

 ```bash
   npm run build